NashTech-Labs/ado.docker.build/README.md

 ## use case

-You need to have a service connection related to GitHub on the Azure devops project.
+You need to have a service connection related to GitHub on the Azure DevOps project.
 To call this in your pipeline you can follow this example:
-You can directly call a particular template as per the requirement. for example: to use setup and init only.

    ```yaml
   # azure-pipeline.yml